PAR-iTY/win-fs-utils/README.md

 - the new value to be inserted either for the specified substring or the whole tag value
 - required for altering mp3 metadata

+i.e:
-i.e. `node main --path ~/music/beyonce --recurse --ext mp3 --tagType artist --tagFind Bey --tagReplace Hey` would convert all 'Beyonce' songs into 'Heyonce' songs
+`node main --path ~/music/beyonce --recurse --ext mp3 --tagType artist --tagFind Bey --tagReplace Hey` would convert all 'Beyonce' songs into 'Heyonce' songs

 ## includes